 Test the installation

-Once the installation is verified, you’re ready to start installing apps and using Terminalwire on your workstation.
+Once verified, you’re ready to start installing apps and using Terminalwire on your workstation.